-- The candidate prepares her/his portfolio and is personally responsible for the accuracy and completeness of the data. - The candidate's chair holder checks the data in the portfolio and discusses the accuracy and completeness with the candidate. - The candidate hands in the portfolio, including the approval of the chair holder, to the Academic Board (mail to: academicboard@wur.nl) The Academic Board asks for advice from the Graduate School involved.
-This advice will be added to the portfolio. - A review committee, existing of three members of the Academic board, will assess the portfolio. - Deadlines for presenting the portfolio to the Academic Board are 15 May and 15 November. - The Academic Board will assess the portfolio following the Tenure Track criteria for associate professor 1 for research and acquisition.
+- The candidate prepares their portfolio and is personally responsible for the accuracy and completeness of the data. - The ius promovendi request portfolio is identical to the ACF portfolio, but excluding the performance areas 'EDUCATION', 'SOCIETAL IMPACT' and 'ACADEMIC SERVICES'. - The candidate demonstrates in their portfolio that they have supervised at least three PhD candidates from start to finish at Wageningen University or in a PhD program equivalent to that of Wageningen University.
+The portfolio also testifies that the candidate has followed the PhD supervision course or an equivalent course at another university. - The candidate's chair holder checks the data in the portfolio and discusses the accuracy and completeness with the candidate. - The candidate hands in the portfolio, including support letters from the chair holder and graduate school, to the Academic Board (mail to: academicboard@wur.nl).
+Deadlines for representing the portfolio to the Academic Board are 15 May and 15 November. - A review committee, existing of three members of the Academic board, will assess the portfolio following the ACF criteria for associate professor 1 for the funding paragraph of the Personal profile and for the performance area 'RESEARCH'. - The review committee will prepare an written advise to the academic board.
+The academic board will decide on awarding ius promovendi to the candidate.